For daily wit & wisdom, get the Almanac newsletter.

 • Blueberries are typically ready for picking between June and August.

 • Don’t rush to pick the berries as soon as they turn blue.
-Wait a couple days.
+Wait a couple of days.
 When they are ready, they should fall off right into your hand.

 • If you plant 2-year-old blueberry bushes, they should start to bear within a year or two.
 (Pick off any flowers that form the first year or two after planting to allow the bush to become established.)
 Be aware that full production is only reached after about 6 years (depending on variety).